hulkhaugen/hass-bha-icons/README.md

 ## Thanks

-Thanks to @thomasloven, as I used his hass-fontawesome as a template for this pack
+Thanks to @thomasloven, as I used his hass-fontawesome as a template for this pack Thanks to @prairiesnpr for his contributiuons